 1. Measure around your body under your bust.
-If you don't get an even number, round up or down, depending on the disired fit.
+If you don't get an even number, round up or down, depending on the desired fit.

 2. Measure around the fullest part of your bust.
-The difference between your bust size and your size under your bust is your cup size.
+The difference between your bust size and the size under your bust is your cup size.